mastersofjava/mastersofjava/README.md

 Make sure you update the application.yaml to it works for the machine that is running the game server.

 #### Starting
-From any IDE you can just run the MojServerApplication.class
+- From any IDE you can just run the `MojServerApplication.class`
+- For downloading all javadocs via commandline: `mvn dependency:sources dependency:resolve -Dclassifier=javadoc`
+- Startup via commandline: `mvn compile spring-boot:run`

 #### Controller Dashboard